pasitconsulting/ansible/README.md

 **NOTE: the cert needs 2 spaces on each line indentation**

-5) rerun the playbook
+5) rerun the server playbook

        ansible-playbook /etc/ansible/playbook/syslogng-server.yml

-then check the cert store and see it now has both a client and server .pem file
+then check the cert folder on the syslogng server and see it now has both client and server folders with .pem files below

     ls -l /etc/pki/tls/certs
   you should see a directory with the syslogng server name and a pem cert below it & ditto for the client